 Cinco de mayo became recognized in the U.S. as a holiday in 1933 when President Franklin Roosevelt made it part of his Good Neighbor Policy.
 He wanted to improve relations with countries in Central America and South America.
 I don’t know why he thought one way to do that was to teach Americans about this particular historical event.
 If he wanted to bring a Mexican holiday to the U.S, it seems like it should have been Mexican Independence Day (on 16 Sept).
 Oh, well.

 Cinco de mayo didn’t reach the broader American consciousness until the 1980s.
 That’s when American companies saw a marketing opportunity and began building up cinco de mayo as a reason to consume large quantities of tequila, beer and wine.
-If we can call Valentine’s Day a Hallmark holiday, we can call our non-Mexican version of cinco de mayo a liquor company holiday.
+If we can call Valentine’s Day a Hallmark holiday, we can call the American version of cinco de mayo a liquor company holiday.

-People who “celebrate” cinco de mayo with tacos, lots of drinking, and a (racist) fake mustache, aren’t sharing traditional Mexican culture.
+People who “celebrate” cinco de mayo with tacos, lots of drinking, and racist fake mustaches and sombreros, aren’t sharing traditional Mexican culture.
 They’re participating in a U.S-appropriated day that was commercialized about 40 years ago.

 That said, many Mexican Americans have our own cinco de mayo events.
 These often include food, music, and performances that celebrate Mexican culture.
 No fake mustaches.

 When we were growing up, my sister and I were in a folklórico group.
-Please enjoy some blurry photos from those times, over 40 years ago.
+Please enjoy some blurry photos from those times which were over 40 years ago.

 If you’d like to honor Mexican culture in a real way, here are some ideas.

-3. Visit museums such as Chicago’s National Museum of Mexican Art.
-Take your time and read all the notes next to the exhibits.
+- Visit museums such as Chicago’s National Museum of Mexican Art.
+Take your time and read the notes next to the exhibits.

 There are many ways to include Mexican American culture in your life without offending people.